Pacer Team Information

 Who are the pacers?

-The Minnesota Pacers Pace Team is comprised of locally talented runners who have been carefully chosen based on there recent success in marathons.
+The MidWest Pacers are comprised of locally talented runners who have been carefully chosen based on there recent success in marathons.
 Let them guide you to the finish line on race morning.

 What should I do after the race?